-- Article 622-2 (1) If a lessor receives a security deposit (meaning money to be delivered by the lessee to the lessor under any name, for the purpose of securing an obligation to pay money that is owed by the lessee to the lessor based on a lease, such as an obligation to pay rent; hereinafter the same applies in this Article), the lessor must return to the lessee the amount that remains after deducting the amount of the obligation to pay money that is owed by the lessee to the lessor based on the lease, from the amount of security deposit received, in the following cases: - (i) if the lease is terminated, and the lessor receives the return of the leased thing; or - (ii) if the lessee assigns the lease lawfully. - (2) If the lessee fails to perform an obligation to pay money based on the lease, the lessor may appropriate the security deposit to the payment of the obligation.
+- Article 622-2 (1) If a lessor receives a security deposit (meaning money to be delivered by the lessee to the lessor under any name, for the purpose of securing an obligation to pay money that is owed by the lessee to the lessor based on a lease, such as an obligation to pay rent; hereinafter the same applies in this Article), the lessor must return to the lessee the amount that remains after deducting the amount of the obligation to pay money that is owed by the lessee to the lessor based on the lessee in the lesser based on the lesser based based by the lesser baser based by the lesser based by the lesser based by th - (i) if the lease is terminated, and the lessor receives the return of the leased thing; or

+(ii) if the lessee assigns the lease lawfully.

+(2) If the lessee fails to perform an obligation to pay money based on the lease, the lessor may appropriate the security deposit to the payment of the obligation.
 In such a case, the lessee may not demand that the lessor appropriate the security deposit to the payment of the obligation.